frederic-perez/AmE-dictionary/data/dictionary.md

 __waggish__ _adj_ :dart::two: /WAG-ish/ Waggish means “resembling or characteristic of a wag”—a wag being a clever person who is prone to joking—and is also a synonym of humorous. _With a wink and a waggish grin she emptied the sugar bowl and refilled it with salt._
 __waging__ _v_
 __wagon__ _n_ :two::hammer: _A covered wagon._
+__wagonette__ _n_ :camera: (waggonette) A light four-wheeled horse-drawn vehicle with two lengthwise seats facing each other behind a crosswise driver’s seat.
 __waifish__
 __wail__ _n_
 __wainscoating__ _n_ __1__ A wainscoted wall or walls; paneling. __2__ Material, such as wood, used for wainscoting.